 Hair loss that runs in the family can be treated with medicines or hair transplant surgery.
 Some people choose to wear hairpieces, like wigs or toupees.
 Finding different ways of styling your hair, like dyeing or combing, can help.

 If hair loss is caused by something you can control, like stress or medicines, you can treat it by getting rid of the cause.

 Common causes of hair loss include:

 There are many types of hair loss.
 They include:

 There are some things you can do that may reduce or prevent hair loss.
 These include avoiding certain medicines, reducing stress, getting adequate protein and iron in your diet, and using hairstyles that don't damage your hair.
 Inherited hair loss (androgenetic alopecia) cannot be prevented.

 Your symptoms will depend on what kind of hair loss you have.

-If your hair is thinning, it happens slowly over time, so you may not notice the hairs falling out.
+If your hair is thinning, it happens slowly over time.
+You may not notice the hairs falling out.
 If your hair is shedding, then clumps of hair fall out.
 You may lose hair all over your scalp, which is called general hair loss.
-Or you may lose hair only in one area, which is called focal hair loss.
+Or you may lose hair only in one area.
+This is called focal hair loss.

-With inherited hair loss, men usually get bald spots around the forehead or on the top of the head, while women have some thinning all over the scalp, but mostly on the top of the head.
+With inherited hair loss, men usually get bald spots around the forehead or on the top of the head.
+Women have some thinning all over the scalp, but mostly on the top of the head.

-If it's not clear what's causing you to lose your hair, your doctor may do a blood test or look at a sample of your hair or scalp with a microscope.
+Your doctor will look closely at your hair and scalp.
+If it's not clear what's causing your hair loss, your doctor may take a sample of your hair or have other tests done.